-AnnaLena was named one of enRoute magazine's best new restaurants in Canada in 2015, and as you dig into their small menu, it won't take you long to realise why.
+AnnaLena was named one of enRoute magazine's best new restaurants in Canada in 2015, and as you dig into the small menu, it won't take you long to realise why.
 Have your choice of oysters, scallops, ducks, sablefish and more, and save some room for a dessert of chocolate-covered fried chicken skin.

-Another new player in the city's culinary scene, Mission, under the guidance of Chef Curtis Luk, puts local ingredients on a pedestal.
+Mission, under the guidance of Chef Curtis Luk, puts local ingredients on a pedestal.
 Put your trust in the staff and enjoy one of the four-or six-course tasting menus, with dishes like cauliflower porridge and side stripe shrimp, all with wine pairings or non-alcoholic 'Temperance' drinks.

 Simple cooking and a love of meat are the driving forces at Wildebeest.
 Chow down on pork cheek risotto, pork belly & scallops or a 32 oz. bone-in heritage Angus ribeye with foie gras and bone marrow jus.
 Just don't try and say it with your mouth full.

 If you like sushi, chances are you've had a California roll.
 This ubiquitous crab meat, cucumber and avocado creation is credited to Vancouver chef Hidekazu Tojo.
 His experience and creativity are put on display at the award-winning Tojo's, where you can enjoy some of the best sushi outside of Japan.